Blog #3: Poverty down, but 1 in 2 hangs by a thread

 India is home to the largest number of poor people in the world, as well as the largest number of people who have recently escaped poverty.
 Over the next few weeks, this blog series will highlight recent research from the World Bank and its partners on what has driven poverty reduction, what still stands in the way of progress, and the road to a more prosperous India.

-We hope this will spark a conversation around #WhatWillItTake to #EndPoverty in India and look forward to your comments.
+We hope this will spark a conversation around #WhatWillItTake to #EndPoverty in India.
+Read all the blogs in this series, we look forward to your comments.

 The sharp decline in poverty in India has been accompanied by a strong pattern of upward mobility, leading to an emerging middle class.
 Education, urban residence, and wage work have contributed to this higher-than-average upward mobility and lower downward mobility.
 Yet, a vast share of the population remains vulnerable to slipping back into poverty, suggesting that gains against poverty need to be deepened and made more secure.
 Scheduled Tribes stand out as a group that has fallen further behind, with one-third stuck in chronic poverty.

 India’s strides in reducing poverty over the last two decades have received a lot of attention, including in this series.
 Between 1994 and 2012, the share of India’s population living in poverty was halved, falling from 45 percent to 22 percent.

 Let’s now try to look at patterns that show how individuals transition into and out of poverty.
 We focus on how households transitioned into and out of poverty between 2005 and 2012 - the years for which the latest set of government data are available.

 In 2005, 37 percent of individuals in India were poor.
 By 2012, this had fallen to only one in five.
 In other words, roughly 15 percent of the population that was poor in 2005 was no longer poor by 2012.
 It is, however, plausible that while some individuals escaped poverty, others fell into it.